tmcw/happen/README.md

 * `happen.keyup`
 * `happen.keypress`

-Use it with a testing framework, like [Jasmine](http://pivotal.github.com/jasmine/).
+Use it with a testing framework, like [Jasmine](http://pivotal.github.com/jasmine/) or Mocha.

 Licensed BSD.